What to do in Colombia

 4. Spot wildlife

-An encounter with Native American Wayúu children in La Guajira, visits to Kogi and Arhuaco villages during the Ciudad Perdida trek, or meeting with an Indian community in the Amazon; because of its very own customs and traditions, meeting the Indian community is a special experience as well as an enrichment of your trip.
+An encounter with indigenous Wayúu children in La Guajira, visits to Kogi and Arhuaco villages during the Ciudad Perdida trek, or meeting an indigenous community in the Amazon; because of its very own customs and traditions, meeting the local communities is a special experience as well as an enrichment of your trip.

 6. Learn all about Colombian coffee